q3769/chunk4j/README.md

     /**
      * The group ID of the original data blob.
 All chunks in the same group share the same group ID.
      */
+    @EqualsAndHashCode.Include
     UUID groupId;

+    /**
+     * Ordered index at which this current chunk is positioned inside the group.
+Chunks are chopped off from the
+     * original data bytes in sequential order, indexed as such, and assigned with the same group ID as all other chunks
+     * in the group that represents the original data bytes.
+     */
+    @EqualsAndHashCode.Include
+    int index;

     /**
      * Total number of chunks the original data blob is chopped to form the group.